-Civil ceremony licensed wedding venues can range from a classic country house or barn to more unique venues including caves and safari parks.
-If they’re on our civil ceremony venue list, then you can legally marry there.
+It’s not just mansion houses or castles that can be approved wedding venues - approved premises can include everything from hotels and restaurants to zoos, aquariums, treehouses and caves!
+If they’re on our civil ceremony venue list, then you can legally marry there in England and Wales.
 However, don’t assume that more traditional venues always have a civil ceremony license.
 Venues have to pay to get themselves approved for civil ceremonies.
 Therefore, some aren't licensed and can only host humanist ceremonies or just your wedding reception.
 You can find your dream Civil ceremony licensed wedding venue in County Down on Guides for Brides.

-The local council determine if wedding venues in County Down are suitable for a civil ceremony license.
+When a venue in England and Wales applies for a civil ceremony license it needs to be assessed by the local council.
 This includes whether or not they’re in a safe and reasonable state for members of the public, and if they meet fire safety regulations.
-If you're wanting to have your wedding in a private home or in gardens, you will be unable to do this.
-The venue needs to be open to the public regularly.
+Due to the venue needing to be regularly open to the public to be an approved venue, you aren't able to legally marry in a private home or estate.
 If you’re hoping to marry on private land, in a back garden or a large home that isn’t available to the public, you’ll need to hold your legal ceremony in a register office instead.

 Can I have a civil ceremony outside?

-Can I have a civil ceremony in a marquee in County Down?
+Can I have a legally-binding civil ceremony in a marquee setting in County Down?

 What does a civil ceremony involve?

 A civil wedding ceremony has certain legal requirements.
 You must have two witnesses over the age of 18, and you will need to exchange contractual words of marriage.
-One advantage of a civil ceremony is there's the option to say what you wish as part of your wedding vows.
-There are some things that need to be legally stated for it to be legally binding but you can work around this.
+Ask your chosen registrar about what you need to say during your civil ceremony and then you can work around this to write your own vowed and promises to your partner.
 Find an abundance of venues licensed for civil ceremonies in County Down on Guides for Brides.